jleeuwes/home-assistant-android-google-free/README.md

 # House Automator Comrade App for Android

+_Unofficial fork of the Home Assistant companion app that doesn't depend on Google services or other non-free network services._

-__There is now a build flavor of the official Home Assistant app without the proprietary stuff, which makes this fork obsolete.
+__:warning: There is now a build flavor of the official Home Assistant app without the proprietary stuff, which makes this fork obsolete.
 That app will soon be in the F-Droid repository, see https://gitlab.com/fdroid/fdroiddata/-/merge_requests/7387 :partying_face:__

-_Unofficial fork of the Home Assistant companion app that doesn't depend on Google services or other non-free network services._

 Home Assistant and the companion app are awesome, but they require proprietary services that are not available